pythonindia/inpycon2019/reaching-the-venues.md

 **IITM Research Park(Workshops and Dev Sprints)**

-You can reach IIT-M using the bus route 570 or 570S and get down at IIT-M bus stop(also referred to as CLRI) just opposite the entrance of IIT-M.
+You can reach IITMRP using the bus route M70 and get down at Tidel Park bus stop.
+From Tidel Park Bus Stop you can walk towards backside of Ramanujam IT Park.
+IITMRP is exactly behind Ramanujam IT Park.

 <br>